surajn222/atlas-helm-chart/README.md

 2. make rebuild
 It should spin up the setup in 5 minutes.

-3.Then connect to local cluster: kubectl -n apache-atlas port-forward services/atlasapache-atlas 21000:21000
+3. Then connect to local cluster: kubectl -n apache-atlas port-forward services/atlasapache-atlas 21000:21000

 4. Access in browser on localhost:21000